aitorllj93/marvel-comics/README.md

 * Maybe it would also be a good decision to add a [Docker](https://www.docker.com/) configuration to the project in order to make easier the CI and deployment phases.

+* Add pagination parameters to the Comics List route to keep active page on page refresh.